brainstem-org/brainstem_support/docs/datamodel/modules/installation.md

 ## Types of installations
 These are the available _Type_ options for Installation:
-- CameraInstallation
-- InfraredCamera
 - Microphone
+- Video camara installation
+- Pressure sensor
+- Thermometer
+- Infared camera
+- Light sensor
-- PressureSensor
+- Light emitter
-- Thermostat
+- Speaker

 A detailed list of the type-specific fields, can be found in the [installation type page]({{"/datamodel/schemas/installations/"|absolute_url}}).